nupniichan/Website-Ban-Dien-Thoai/README.md

 - 🚀 Bun Runtime

 ### Tools

 - Docker
-- Github action
+- GitHub Actions

 ## CI/CD

-- 🚀 Azure (Ubuntu server 24.04)
+- 🚀 Azure (Ubuntu Server 24.04)

-## Người đóng góp
+## Contributors

-Cảm ơn những người bạn tuyệt vời này đã góp phần xây dựng dự án này:
+Thanks to these awesome people for contributing to this project:

 <table>
   <tr>